-First, we should take a moment and explain what NDT is all about.
+First, we should take a moment and explain what NDT is all about (if you’re curious about an article I did about myths before, click here to read it).
 I want to really break it down, so let’s go word-by-word so that you can have a clear and total understanding of what forms NDT and to create it:

 - Natural – means that it is from a natural source.
 In prescription medications, that will typically come from pig thyroid (also known as porcine thyroid).

 One of the things I want to start off with is that sometimes people think of NDT as Armour.
 While Armour is the brand name, NDT is the compound.
 It’s kind of like how Kleenex makes facial tissues, but there are plenty of facial tissue companies out there.

 Kleenex is not the only one making it, and when it comes to NDT Armour is not the only option.
 Personally, I prefer WP Thyroid as best natural desiccated thyroid for treatment.

 Now that we have a solid understanding of what goes into NDT!
 Let’s introduce you to the 10 biggest myths about NDT and what they mean for your health:

 Myth #1: It’s not okay for those with Hashimoto’s disease

 The argument goes something like this: somehow, ingesting thyroid will raise your thyroid antibodies against your “original” thyroid.

 That would obviously not be ideal for those who are dealing with Hashimoto’s.
 In fact, I have actually heard doctors tell people that they cannot take NDT at all and that it can even worsen your immune state.